 - To pay off debt.
 This might look like paying off a mortgage or completely clearing out high-interest rate credit card debt.

 - To invest.
 Life insurance payouts can provide a unique opportunity to invest.
 If your beneficiary doesn’t need the money to survive, they might consider buying stock or investing in a mutual fund.
 In these cases, consulting with a financial advisor first is a good idea.

 - To save for your children’s education.
 If your beneficiary is your spouse or the guardian of your children, they may want to set the money aside for college tuition or even invest it in a college savings account to offer some long term support for their education.

 - To hire a financial planner.
 Understandably, a beneficiary may not be certain of the best way to handle a large sum of money, especially after a recent loss.
 In this case, hiring a financial planner to analyze their finances and advise them on the best path is a great plan.

 Apply to get life insurance coverage today

-The process of life insurance payouts should not be shrouded in mystery.
-When you pass away, you want to know your loved ones are financially prepared for the future.
-When it comes to financially planning the rest of your life, life insurance is one tool that can help you achieve some peace of mind.
+Life insurance payouts should not be shrouded in mystery.
+You want to know your loved ones are more financially prepared for the future if you pass away.
+Life insurance is one tool that can help you achieve some peace of mind.

-Bestow offers term life insurance coverage of up to $1.5 million and our application process is simple, straightforward, and only takes a few minutes to complete.
-If you like what you see, you can apply completely online without a medical exam.
+Bestow offers term life insurance coverage of up to $1.5 million, and our application process is simple, straightforward, and only takes a few minutes to complete.
+If you like what you see, you can apply online without a medical exam.